LoukiaSpin/Censoring-in-Network-Meta-Analysis-Time-to-Event-Data/README.md

 #### Explaining the arguments

 * full: An object of S3 class `model_fppm()`.
 See 'Value' in function `model_fppm()`.
-* title: A title to indicate the model (e.g., fractional polynomial with pattern-mixture model, or fractional polynomial with excluded missing participants).
+* title: A title to indicate the model (e.g., fractional polynomial with pattern-mixture model, or fractional polynomial with excluded censored participants).

 #### Using the example